mightyjoey/ndi-tech-log-manager/README.md

 ## Database

-The app uses SQLite and stores records in the `worker_entry` table.
+The app uses SQLite.
+Inspection records are stored in the `worker_entry` table, while worker identities and their alias name spellings are stored in the `workers` and `worker_aliases` tables.
+Foreign keys are enforced — every connection runs `PRAGMA foreign_keys = ON`.

 When running from source, the database path is: